WWE Hall of Fame: 1995

 The 1995 class featured two posthumous inductees.
 Antonino Rocca was presented by his wife, and The Grand Wizard was represented by Bobby Harmon.

-Class of 1996
+1996

 WWF Hall of Fame (1996) was the event which featured the introduction of the fourth class to the WWE Hall of Fame.
 The event was produced by the WWF on November 16, 1996, from the Marriott Marquis in New York City, New York.
 The event took place the same weekend as Survivor Series.

 In March 2015 a condensed version of the ceremony was added to the WWE Network.
 Due to the original ceremony only being partially recorded and not originally intended to air, Gene Okerlund and Renee Young host the program with added commentary.

 Due to Vincent J. McMahon's death in 1984, he was posthumously inducted by the McMahon family.